Learn How to Write a Business Feasibility Study

 Writing a Market Feasibility Study

 Your challenge is to keep all this as brief as possible.
-Your description of the industry should be two paragraphs at most, along the lines of this example.
 Eliminate wishful thinking in your assessment of the current market and your competition and be conservative with your sales projections.

 Writing a Technical Feasibility Study